Wilson Brown (Medal of Honor): Biography

 Following his discharge, Brown was released and returned to Natchez, MS where he married Lucinda Brown of Moses Plantation.
 Lucinda died on April 10, 1886, or 1887 of an unknown ailment.
 Wilson married a second time to Lizzie Ramsey (Brisco) on Nov 21, 1888.
 Lizzie was the daughter of James Brisco and Mary Ann Walter.
-She had a sister Anna Young (22 Garden St) and an uncle Jackson Brisco (minister that officiated Lucinda Brown's funeral).
+She had a sister Anna Young (22 Garden St) and an uncle Jackson Brisco (minister who officiated Lucinda Brown's funeral).
 Wilson had an aunt Jennie Gray.
-On June 10, 1901, she lived at 30 Beaumont St Natchez MS and a Brother Washington Bell (per the statement of Bell, he says “I am supposed to be the full brother of Wilson Brown, but Wilson Brown was the only name he ever bore.
+On June 10, 1901, she lived at 30 Beaumont St Natchez MS and Brother Washington Bell (per the statement of Bell, says “I am supposed to be the full brother of Wilson Brown, but Wilson Brown was the only name he ever bore.
 Brown was the name of his mother and father”.
-Their marriage certificate reveals they were married by Reverend George Lindo and that Wilson was illiterate as he leaves his mark on the marriage certificate.
-Lizzie had been married before per the pension record to Andrew Ramsey who was convicted of larceny and sentenced October 13, 1883 to 5 years.
+Their marriage certificate reveals they were married by Reverend George Lindo and that Wilson was illiterate as he left his mark on the marriage certificate.
+Lizzie had been married before per the pension record to Andrew Ramsey who was convicted of larceny and sentenced on October 13, 1883 to 5 years.
 He died on January 23, 1884, of pneumonia.
 Lizzie and Wilson did not have any kids.
 Lizzie and Wilson owned a home and about 1 acre just north of the Natchez National cemetery and the location is only referred to as “Near Natchez MS” and “Just north of the cemetery” (2 cows and 2 horses owned).
 The house was 2 bedrooms and was built by the couple-the land given to them by her father.
 Their neighbors were Wade G Rhone and Margaret F Burres.

 Brown died on January 24, 1900, at age 58 or 59 and was buried at Natchez National Cemetery in his birth city of Natchez, Mississippi.

 Wilson Brown is one of eight African-Americans to receive the US Navy and Marine Medal of Honor during the Civil War.